-In two randomized, multicenter, double-masked, parallel group, vehicle-controlled trials, patients received DEXTENZA or its vehicle immediately upon completion of cataract surgery.
-In both trials, DEXTENZA had a higher incidence of subjects who were pain free at all post-operative days.
-Results are shown in Table 1.
+In three randomized, multicenter, double-masked, parallel group, vehicle-controlled trials, patients received DEXTENZA or its vehicle immediately upon completion of cataract surgery.
+In all three trials, DEXTENZA had a higher proportion of patients than the vehicle group who were pain free on post-operative Day 8.
+On post-operative Day 14, in two of the three studies, DEXTENZA had a higher proportion of patients than the vehicle group who had an absence of anterior chamber cells that was statistically significant.
+Results are shown in Table 1 and Table 2.

-Table 1: Percentage of Pain-Free Patients
+Table 1: Percentage of Patients with Absence of Anterior Chamber Cells